 So when you’re deploying your Agent, make sure to choose the Quebec City Azure Agent, to monitor your Office 365 app from Microsoft’s Quebec City Data Center!

-C. Deploy More than 2 Microsoft Network Monitoring Agents
+II.
+Deploy More than 2 Microsoft Network Connectivity Monitoring Agents

-C. Deploy More than 2 Microsoft Network Monitoring Agents
+II.
+Deploy More than 2 Microsoft Network Connectivity Monitoring Agents

 We recommend deploying a minimum of more than two Agents to more accurately compare data.
 For example, if you’re monitoring Microsoft network performance between your head office and your Internet, use one Agent in our Head Office and 2 Agents to monitor Internet performance (example, an Azure Agent and an AWS Agent).